ej-mitchell/cupofsquid-v2/content/page/art.md

 +++

-Lately, as of 2022, I've been commissioned for a wide variety of things, including designs for musicians and avatars for social media profiles.
+As of 2023, I've been commissioned for a wide variety of things, including designs for musicians and avatars for social media profiles.

-If you want to order some ready-made merchandise, I do have some art up on [RedBubble](http://eejum.redbubble.com/).

 If your interest is piqued and you have an idea, you can [commission me](mailto:art@cupofsquid.com).
 More up-to-date art is on [my Instagram](https://www.instagram.com/gay.little.gremlin/).